netajik/low-level-design/src/main/java/com/lld/stockbrokersystem/README.md

     Stop-loss order: Buy or sell stocks when they reach a certain price.
     Stop-limit order: Buy or sell stocks with a restriction on the limit price (maximum price to be paid, minimum price to be received, etc).
     R6: The system should allow the user to make deposits and withdrawals using checks, wire transfers, or electronic bank transfers.

+    Design pattern
+    In the online stock brokerage system, there is going to be only one instance of the stock exchange, which encloses all the information and relations relating to the stock exchange.
+Therefore, we use the Singleton design pattern to ensure that only one instance for the class is created and this instance has a global point of access.

+    We can also use the Observer design pattern for our online stock brokerage system.
+Since the user has set buying and selling limits, the system observes stock prices, and when a stock reaches the specified price it buys and sells the stock automatically.
+Therefore, there is a need for an observer who observes the price of stock all the time.